aspose-words/Aspose.Words-API-References/english/net/aspose.words.framesets/frameset/isframelinktofile/_index.md

 title: Frameset.IsFrameLinkToFile
 linktitle: IsFrameLinkToFile
 second_title: Aspose.Words for .NET API Reference
-description: Frameset property.
+description: Frameset IsFrameLinkToFile property.
 Gets or sets a value indicating whether the web page or document file name specified in the FrameDefaultUrl property is an external resource the frame is linked with in C#.
 type: docs
 weight: 40
 url: /net/aspose.words.framesets/frameset/isframelinktofile/